TITLE 68: PROFESSIONS AND OCCUPATIONS

 Section 1375.130 Professional Experience for Licensure as a Clinical Professional Counselor

-b) A person holding a doctorate in counseling, rehabilitation counseling, psychology or similar degree program shall have completed the equivalent of 2 years of full-time satisfactory supervised experience working as a counselor in a professional capacity under the direction of a qualified supervisor at least one year of which is subsequent to the degree.
-Internships may count toward professional experience.
+b) A person holding a doctorate in counseling, rehabilitation counseling, psychology or similar degree program shall have completed the equivalent of 2 years of full-time satisfactory supervised experience working as a clinical counselor in a professional capacity under the direction of a qualified supervisor at least one year of which is subsequent to obtaining the degree.
+Internships required as part of the doctoral degree may count toward professional experience.

-c) A qualified supervisor means any person who is a licensed clinical professional counselor, licensed clinical social worker, licensed clinical psychologist, or psychiatrist as defined in Section 1-121 of the Mental Health and Developmental Disabilities Code.
-If supervision took place outside Illinois, the supervisor shall be a master's level or doctoral level counselor engaged in clinical professional counseling, clinical social work, clinical psychology or psychiatry.
+c) A qualified supervisor means any person who is a licensed clinical professional counselor, licensed clinical social worker, licensed clinical psychologist, licensed marriage and family therapist, or licensed psychiatrist as defined in Section 1-121 of the Mental Health and Developmental Disabilities Code.
+(Section 10 of the Act) If supervision took place outside Illinois, the supervisor shall be a master's level or doctoral level counselor engaged in clinical professional counseling, clinical social work, clinical psychology, marriage and family therapy, or psychiatry.
 The supervisor shall hold an active license if the jurisdiction in which the supervisor practices requires licensure.
+Supervised experience obtained while the clinical counselor applicant is situated in Illinois must be supervised by an Illinois licensed qualified supervisor in accordance with this subsection (c).
+An Illinois licensed clinical professional counselor must complete the supervision CE required in Section 1375.220 to be a qualified supervisor.
+When a clinical counseling applicant is obtaining supervised experience while physically located in Illinois, the qualified supervisor must be licensed in Illinois, even if the services are being provided to persons located outside of Illinois via telehealth.

-d) One year of experience shall be a maximum of 1680 clock hours obtained in not less than 48 weeks, including 960 clock hours of direct face to face service to clients.
+d) One year of supervised clinical professional counseling experience shall be 1680 clock hours obtained in not less than 48 weeks.
+At least 50% of those hours must consist of direct face to face service to clients, which includes using telehealth methods where there is synchronous audio-visual communication with the client.
 Part time experience shall be counted toward the experience requirement.

-e) For purposes of this Section, supervised experience shall be experience obtained under a qualified supervisor as defined in Section 10 of the Act and entail the provision of professional counseling and mental health services defined in Section 10 of the Act.
+e) For purposes of this Section, supervised clinical professional counseling experience shall be experience obtained under a qualified supervisor as defined in Section 10 of the Act and subsection (c) and entail the provision of clinical professional counseling as defined in Section 10 of the Act.

-1) The supervisor shall have met with the applicant at least one hour each week.
+1) The supervisor shall have met face-to-face, as defined in Section 10 of the Act, with the applicant at least one hour each week.
 The supervision means the review of counseling and case management.

 2) The experience shall have been evaluated by the supervisor as satisfactory or better.

-h) The counseling activities must be performed pursuant to the supervisor's order, control, oversight, guidance and full professional responsibility.
+g) The clinical professional counseling activities must be performed pursuant to the supervisor's order, control, oversight, guidance and full professional responsibility.

-i) A qualified supervisor may be provided at the applicant's place of work or may be hired by the applicant to provide supervision.
+h) A qualified supervisor may be provided at the applicant's place of work or may be hired or contracted by the applicant to provide clinical supervision.
+(See Section 10 of the Act.)

 1) Peer supervision.